NGO Santé Diabète

 Focus : Education days for young people with diabetes

-Santé Diabète has been piloting educational days in Bamako for young people under the supervision of both doctors and instructors since 2017.
+Since 2017, Santé Diabète has been organizing education days in Bamako for young people, supervised by both doctors and facilitators.

-Divided into 2 groups (young people from 2 to 14 years old accompanied by their parents and adolescents over 15 years old), the objective of these days is twofold: to allow these young people to talk to each other about their illness and to contribute mutual support while improving the management of their illness through the organization of therapeutic education workshops.
+Divided into two groups (children aged 2 to 14 accompanied by their parents, and adolescents over 15), the aim of these days is twofold: to allow young people to share experiences and support each other, while improving the management of their condition through therapeutic education workshops.

-These days were very successful with more than 500 young people who have already taken part in this program.
+These days have been highly successful, with over 500 young people having already participated in the program.

-The challenge of this three-year program agreement is to continue strengthening the political and strategic frameworks including the fight against diabetes and the health system in order to train even more specialists and generalist health professionals to be able to improve the healthcare of patients with diabetes, but also to continue geographic and financial accessibility to anti-diabetic treatments, in particular insulin.
-Besides, by supporting the structuring of a diabetes prevention center in each country of intervention, Santé Diabète will allow the strengthening of prevention, care and support actions for people with diabetes and people with risk factors linked to this disease while guiding civil society towards its empowerment.
+The goal of this three-year program is to continue strengthening political and strategic frameworks that integrate diabetes care into the health system, in order to train more specialists and general healthcare professionals, thereby increasing the care available to people living with diabetes.
+It also aims to maintain geographic and financial accessibility to antidiabetic treatments, particularly insulin.
+Additionally, by supporting the establishment of a Diabetes Prevention House in each intervention country, Santé Diabète will reinforce prevention, care, and support activities for people with diabetes and those at risk, while guiding civil society toward greater autonomy.

-Even though this program agreement is implemented in Burkina Faso, the Union of the Comoros and Mali, specific objectives have been defined for each country according to the needs identified with the various national implementing partners.
+Although this program is being implemented in Burkina Faso, the Union of Comoros, and Mali, specific objectives have been defined for each country based on needs identified in collaboration with the various national implementation partners.

 ACHIEVING THESE OBJECTIVES IN MALI WILL REQUIRE :

-• The celebration of 3 world diabetes days and the organization of 60 days of diabetes screening and its risk factors (free of charge for people).
+• Celebration of 3 world diabetes days and the organization of 150 free screening events for diabetes and its risk factors, offered at no cost to participants.

 • Awareness raising :

-• of 2,800 primary and high school students through a prevention cycle on good health behavior
+• of 3,500 primary and secondary school pupils through a health behavior prevention cycle.

-• training of 25 journalists working on health
+• Train 25 journalists working on health-related topics.

 • Strengthening the health system through the training of : la formation de :